If you are dealing with a missing tooth, or even missing teeth, it’s likely you’ve come across the term dental implants.

 There are so many benefits to dental implants.
 From our perspective, we see them as a great way to improve your oral health since more of your own teeth are left intact.
 But it goes beyond that, to the many self-esteem-related benefits that come from a properly done set of implants including improved speech, ease of eating, and of course their natural appearance.

 What about any risks?
 Well, like any surgery there are some health risks associated with undergoing this procedure.
 This could include infection at the implant site, injury to other teeth or blood vessels, nerve damage, or sinus problems.
 This reiterates the importance of choosing the right clinic and dentist, one that is well-respected and that you have confidence in and full trust to deliver an expert level of care.

 The most commonly asked question in relation to dental implants is cost, which can range anywhere from $4,500 – $6,000 for a single tooth.
 At Advanced Dental Arts, we follow the dental fee guides set out by the Manitoba Dental Association.
 Private insurance does often cover partial costs for implants, depending on your specific insurance plan.
 Our Winnipeg dental office does offer payment plans too, so you can get your treatment now and pay over time.

-Done properly and well-cared for, your dental implants are a durable option that can last for many many years, or even a lifetime.
+Done properly and well-cared for, your dental implants are a durable option that can last for many many years or even a lifetime.
 Looking for a dentist near you?
 Schedule a free consultation today – let’s get you smiling!
 If you’re not quite ready to schedule that consultation, download our free guide to dental implants (no email required!).
 We dive into a bit more detail about the procedure, the types of questions you should be asking your dentist, and more.